-Cervical cancer can have a devastating impact on the lives of the women it affects, which is why early detection is so crucial to allow treatment to be started as soon as possible.
+Cervical cancer can have a devastating impact on the lives of the people it affects, which is why early detection is so crucial to allow treatment to be started as soon as possible.
 If your condition was misdiagnosed or you have suffered due to a delay you may be entitled to make a claim for compensation.

 The experienced and understanding team of medical negligence solicitors at JMW can help you to make a successful cervical cancer claim to ensure you receive the compensation to which you are entitled.

-If you feel you may be eligible to make a compensation claim for cervical cancer negligence or malpractice simply call us on 0345 872 6666 or fill in our online enquiry form and we will call you back to discuss your case.
+If you feel you may be eligible to make a compensation claim for cervical cancer negligence simply call us on 0345 872 6666 or fill in our online enquiry form and we will call you back to discuss your case.
 Our initial advice is free and we are able to offer no win, no fee agreements on the cases we take on.